ntotten/ntotten.github.io/_posts/2013-04-10-using-nodejs-with-jekyll-to-optimize-static-content.md

 ---
-date: 2013-04-10
+date: '2013-04-09'
 layout: post
 title: Using Node.js with Jekyll to Optimize Static Content
+description: >-
-description: Learn how to use Node.js to script common tasks for optimizing static content in a Jekyll page.
+  Learn how to use Node.js to script common tasks for optimizing static content in a Jekyll page.
 categories:
   - NodeJS
+reirect_from: /2013/04/using-nodejs-with-jekyll-to-optimize-static-content/
 ---

 I recently migrated my blog to [Jekyll](https://github.com/mojombo/jekyll) hosted on Github Pages.
 I did this primarily because I was sick of dealing with the web editor in Wordpress.
 Wordpress is a great blogging platform for many people, but I just wanted something simpler and more flexible.
 I have [written about](http://ntotten.com/2012/03/02/github-pages-with-jekyll-local-development-on-windows/) how to configure Jekyll on Windows in the past.
 This post is about optimizing the content of a Jekyll page using Node.js.